Spacecowboy423/TM_Candy_Shop/README.md

 # TM_Candy_Shop

+## Components Used in Application
+This project uses `node`, `express`, `ejs6`standards, and `sqlite3` with `body-parser` to work.
+It imports `bootstrap` for the UI using a specific URL for isolated components. for the layout and modal used.
+- `node` allows the execution of code on local server
+- `express` works with node to act as middle, handles the routing with api calls
+- `ejs6` industry standards using node and express, uses the templating to render pages with data from application
+- `sqlite3` local database handling the storage and access of data in application with asynchronous calls
+- `body-parser` used to parse data from database
+- `bootstrap` is used for specific layout and theme colors for the template used across suite.
+Used for the modal with more information on products.

+## Prerequisites
+1. Node.js must be installed before proceeding.
+The following link will walk through instructions: https://www.javascripttutorial.net/nodejs-tutorial/install-nodejs/

 ## Install Instructions
-This project uses node, express, ejs6 standards, and sqllite to work.
-The follwing install are necessary to perform.
+The following installs are necessary to run the application.

-1. npm init -y
-This will create the package.json file
+1. In the root folder, run the following to create the `package.json` file
+     - npm init -y
-2. In the package.json file change the value in "type:" to "module".
+     - In the `package.json` file change the value in `type:` to `module`.

-3. npm install node
+2. In terminal, run the following commands:
-4. npm install express
+     - npm install express
-5. npm install ejs
+     - npm install ejs
-6. npm install sqlite sqlite3 body-parser
+     - npm install sqlite sqlite3 body-parser

-The package-lock.json file and the package.json file update accordingly during install.
+     - The `package-lock.json` file and the `package.json` file will update accordingly during install.

-When new developers pull from repo, thanks to the package-lock.json file, they simply need to run:
+3. When new developers are onboarded to team, developer can skip steps 1 and 2 as long as `package-lock.json` and `package.json` are already configured.
+They simply need to run the following command and all dependencies from `package-lock.json` will be installed:

-1. npm ci
+     - npm ci

-and `node` will only install the packages from the package-lock.json file.

-## Note
-To ensure the node_modules folder is not uploaded to github a file called `.gitignore` in the root directory of TM_CANDY_SHOP.
-Inside the .gitignore file, add the text `node_modules/`.
-This will allow you to keep node_modules locally while not pushing the update to github.
+4. <b>Note:</b> To ensure the `node_modules` folder is not uploaded to github a file called `.gitignore` is created in the root directory of TM_CANDY_SHOP.
+     - Inside `.gitignore`, the text "node_modules/" was added.
+     - This will ensure `node_modules` is only stored locally and not pushed/pulled to/from GitHub.

 ## Run the app
 Access the terminal and navigate to the projects root folder and then in the terminal run: